 Points of interest – In the background of the main image is the large complex of the Penybont Coke Works and to the right of the image are the outbuildings of the Penybont Colliery.
 Through the middle are the colliery sidings, the coal trains from Cwmtillery Colliery further up the valley would travel through these sidings.

 In a report from February 1889 when the council did a survey on the rail traffic in this valley and the need for a Foundry Bridge further South, over 21 trains per day were monitored going up and down this Cwmtillery branch line and that was when the first reports were drawn up for a bridge over Penybont.

 Cock n Chick School.

 The Cwmtillery Junior Mixed (Cock n Chick School) was built in 1876 on land sold by the South Wales Colliery Co for £50.
 The Architect was Mr W. D. Blessley of Cardiff and the builders were Messrs Foster Bros of Abergavenny with an estimated cost of £3,000.
 The school was officially opened on Monday 15th January 1877

-Guest were Mr Lawrence Heyworth for the South Wales Collery Co: Mr J. W. Walters J.P.: The Rev Howell Howells: Mr T. Phillips: Mr J. Thomas of Brynmawr and Dr Soper: Mr Edmund Morgan: Mr Titus Phillips (vice chairman of the board): Mr J. Harding: Mr W. Dayson: Rev J. A. Jones (the clerk): Mr Walters (treasurer): Dr Williams: Rev J. Lewis: Mr Allen (Nantyglo):
+Guest were Mr Lawrence Heyworth for the South Wales Collery Co: Mr J. W. Walters J.P.; The Rev Howell Howells; Mr T. Phillips; Mr J. Thomas of Brynmawr and Dr Soper; Mr Edmund Morgan; Mr Titus Phillips (Vice-Chairman); Mr J. Harding; Mr W. Dayson; Rev J. A. Jones (Clerk); Mr Walters (Treasurer); Dr Williams; Rev J. Lewis and Mr Allen (Nantyglo):

-The party then left and walked to the Clyn Mawr Hotel for lunch where Mr Lawrence Heyworth took the Chair.
+The party then left and walked to the Clyn Mawr Hotel for lunch where Mr Lawrence Heyworth took the chair.